thomaswilley/tide.sh/README.md

 tide.sh aims to make dockerized applications easy to deploy to a single remote on digitalocean.

+Deploy the first time ```$ ./tide.sh -e .env.prod deploy``` which automatically:

+- Registers your ssh key
+- Creates a droplet
+- Clones your repo
+- Sets up the environment
+- Cleans up and establishes ability to re-deploy, start-app, and more.

 See the ```./examples``` folder of this repo for sample files including:

 - compose.yml and .env.prod for a __production django__ application (django, nginx, postgres)